-The ‘Brooklyn Nine-Nine’ characters and why we love them
+The best ‘Brooklyn Nine-Nine’ characters and why we love them

 Hooray!
 After a short period of uncertainty following a brutal axing from the roster of Fox TV shows, Brooklyn Nine-Nine returned for its 6th season earlier this year.
 The show is of genuine humour, wit, and also a startling amount of diversity effortlessly blended together to create one of the best shows on TV in recent years.
 We absolutely live for the show’s characters, and here’s why.

 Amy Santiago (Melissa Fumero)